Ann Henderson – Principal

 I work alongside a dedicated team who all have the same ethos as myself and we push each other to achieve the best at all times for the young people in our care.

-During his time and progression at Underley Garden he has fulfilled various roles from Maintenance assistant back in 2004, Care worker, Learning Mentor, Teaching assistant including the delivery of Construction courses to post 16 students, Duty Manager and current role of School Manager.
+During his time and progression at Underley Garden he has fulfilled various roles from Maintenance assistant back in 2004, Care worker, Learning Mentor, Teaching assistant including the delivery of Construction courses to post 16 students, Duty Manager and previously held the role of School Manager.
+In April 2018 Craig was appointed as Assistant Head responsible for behaviour, safety and outdoor education and educational visits.

 Craig has recently completed an NVQ Level 5 in Leadership and Management.